valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 with valtimo can be chosen.
 This is purely meant to display information, as there is no way to submit the information even if a submit button has been added to the form definition.

+### Widget tabs
+Widget tabs are tabs that show data by using widgets.
+These widgets can be configured to show specific data as fields, tables and more.

+For more information, visit [this page](case-widgets-tab)

 ### Custom tabs

 When you want tab with functionality that is not covered by the other tab types you can create a custom Angular